 After that brief primer, the motion section goes on to detail - at length - everything from duration and easing to transforming pieces of material and thinking about custom motion patterns that fit in with the material world.
 Read More

 AT&T has a problem on its hands.
 It's big, but is it big enough?
 If you're a CEO of a major corporation the answer to that question is always "no." However, the carrier has difficulty expanding on the home front.
 An overwhelming majority of U.S. citizens have phones with one carrier or another, so there's very little wiggle room to grab new customers.
 And gaining in market share when you (and all your competitors!) are dead set on locking people into two-year contracts is very difficult.
+In short, growth isn't much of an option outside acquisitions, and those haven't gone so well.
 Read More

 It's amazing what a new look can do for a platform, isn't it?
 Back in January, we reported that CyanogenMod, the most popular third-party Android ROM, reached one million unique installs.
 Now, a little more than four months later, that number has doubled, according to CM's stat tracker.
 This is huge.